Gamma-Software/netdata-homeassistant-addon/netdata/DOCS.md

 1. Go to the Spaces management area
 2. Click on Connect Nodes
+3. You'll get a command like: "wget -O /tmp/netdata-kickstart.sh https://my-netdata.io/kickstart.sh && sh /tmp/netdata-kickstart.sh --claim-token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --claim-rooms xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --claim-url https://app.netdata.cloud"
-3. Find the token and rooms strings and specify your nodes:
+4. Find the token and rooms strings and specify your nodes:

+- **claim_url**: Specify the url to cloud server.
+The default value should always work
 - **claim_token**: Specify a unique claiming token associated with your Space in Netdata Cloud to be used to connect to the node after the install.
 - **claim_rooms**: Specify a comma-separated list of tokens for each War Room this node should appear in.